Christian monasticism: Present

 Candidates for the Office of Bishop in the Eastern Orthodox Church are still required by canon law to be unwed/widowed and to take monastic vows if they have not previously done so.

-Monastic centers thrive to this day in Bulgaria, Ethiopia, Georgia, Greece, North Macedonia, Russia, Romania, Serbia, the Holy Land, and elsewhere.
+Monastic centers thrive to this day in Bulgaria, Georgia, Greece, North Macedonia, Russia, Romania, Serbia, the Holy Land, and elsewhere.
 The Autonomous Monastic State of Mount Athos remains the spiritual center of monasticism for the Eastern Orthodox Church.

 Monasticism continues to be influential in the Eastern Orthodox Church.
 Fasting, Hesychasm, and spiritual life are strongly encouraged not only among monastics but also among the laity.